jvandenaardweg/playpost-app/README.md

 When you get build errors about missing imports with React related files with the `.h` extension.
 Make sure `Parallelize Builds` is off for both schemes.
 In `Product` > `Scheme` > `Manage schemes` > Open the `Build` tab > Uncheck `Parallelize Builds`.
 Do this for both the `Playpost` and `PlaypostShareExtension`.
 This will make sure React get's build first.

-## iOS Deployment Target 10.0
+## iOS Deployment Target 12.2
-The Deployment Target is locked at `10.0` because of the Share Extension.
-Any version higher than `10.0` makes the Share Extension not work in Safari in iOS.
+The Deployment Target is locked at `12.2` because of our In App Purchase package to allow promotion codes.

+The other minimum deployment target is `10.0`, below that Share Extension will not work in Safari in iOS.
 Pretty important.

 ## Share Extension iOS Target Properties
 Make sure the Share Extension has the properties below.
 This makes sure the Share Extension is visible in; Safari, other browsers like Chrome ánd other apps that share URL's from within the App.
 So our Share Extension shows in those apps.